matteoxpo/T03D03/README.md

     Find it and fix it, or write it from scratch so I can add, subtract, multiply, and divide two numbers I receive via stdin.
-    As an output, it must display 4 new numbers that represent the sum, difference, product, and quotient of those two numbers.
+    As an output, it must display 4 new numbers that represent the sum, difference, product, and the integer part of quotient of those two numbers.
     In this particular order.
     Let's get to work!
 There is an old game I can't run without this module...
     I recommend checking code-samples for inspiration.